maaskari0518-creator/Thesis-Partial/README.md

 # Thesis-Partial
-My thesis explored the strengths and weaknesses of different ways of setting up a reconstruction-based anomaly detection pipeline using up a diffusion-famlily model.
+My thesis explored the strengths and weaknesses of different ways of setting up a reconstruction-based anomaly detection pipeline using a diffusion-famlily model.
 My original thesis repo got wiped out! (thanks to friendly-fire!)
 Here I try to upload some of the files that I managed to salvage and hopefully clean-them-up over time!